2025 Neil Dierks Scholarship

 Neil Dierks Scholarship

 For more than 30 years, Neil Dierks devoted himself to the well-being of U.S. pork producers.
-As CEO of the National Pork Producers Council, he encouraged, challenged, supported and equipped members as they advocated for opportunities in trade as well as reasonable regulation.
-In times of trial and triumph, Neil provided insight born from experience as well as study.
-His servant’s heart and the tenacity necessary to ensure success combine to benefit producers of all sizes and philosophies.
-Above all, Neil nurtured leadership for the pork industry, seeking out and elevating talented persons with a variety of skills to serve as resources and decision-makers for today and tomorrow.
+As CEO of the National Pork Producers Council, he encouraged, challenged, supported, and equipped members as they advocated for trade opportunities and reasonable regulation.
+In times of trial and triumph, Neil provided insight born from experience and study.
+With a servant’s heart and unwavering tenacity, he championed the success of producers of all sizes and philosophies.
+Above all, Neil nurtured future leadership by identifying and elevating talented individuals, equipping them with a variety of skills to serve as resources and decision-makers for today and tomorrow.

 — The National Pork Industry Foundation Board